ROKT/rokt-sdk-ios/README.md

 ```

 Replace `viewName` in the above snippet with your configured view name.

-**Important**  Before launching in production, remove `"sandbox": "true"`.
+**Important:**  Before launching in production, remove `"sandbox": "true"`.
 The [sandbox environment](https://docs.rokt.com/developers/integration-guides/ios/reference/sandbox-integration/) is intended for acceptance testing, meaning that while it follows the production configuration, it does not charge advertisers or generate revenue.

 Finally, call this function in **any subsequent view** where the placement needs to be shown.
 Placement will not appear when called in the first view of the application as initialization requires time.

-For more information please visit [official docs](https://docs.rokt.com/docs/developers/integration-guides/ios/overview)
+To test your integration with embedded placement, [view steps here](https://docs.rokt.com/developers/integration-guides/ios/how-to/adding-a-placement#embedded-placements)